Naimans: Kazakhs

 one million among Kazakhs in Kazakhstan.

 They also exist with considerable population among the Kazakhs in China, Uzbekistan and Russia, the Naiman tribe populations in the Kazakhs in China is 700000 or more, mostly living in the western part of Xinjiang Uighur Autonomous Region of China, in the Ili Kazakh Autonomous Prefecture.
-Naimans are also one of the major tribe among Kazakhs in the Uzbekistan, they also exist among Kazakhs in Kyrgyzstan and Russia.See Naimans introduction in Kazakh language, "Kazakh shezhire".
+Naimans are also one of the major tribe among Kazakhs in the Uzbekistan, they also exist among Kazakhs in Kyrgyzstan and Russia.

-Among Hazaras

-There is a tribe of Sheikh Ali Hazaras who are of Naiman origin.
-In Afghanistan they mainly reside in the Sheikh Ali district of Parwan province.